Open problems and questions about geodesics: Manifolds without conjugate points (rigidity conjectures)

 \subsection{Parallel postulate questions}

 \

-\ The flat strip theorem is another basic tool in the study of manifolds with non positive curvature.
+\ The flat strip theorem is another basic tool in the study of manifolds with non-positive curvature.
 It states that ``parallel geodesics'' must bound a flat strip.
-More precisely if if $\alpha$ and $\beta$ are two geodesics in a simply connected manifold with non positive curvature such that $dist(\alpha(t),\beta(t))$ is bounded for all $t \in \Real$, then the two geodesics are the edges of a totally geodesic isometric immersion of the Riemannian product of $\Real$ with an interval.
+More precisely if if $\alpha$ and $\beta$ are two geodesics in a simply connected manifold with non-positive curvature such that $dist(\alpha(t),\beta(t))$ is bounded for all $t \in \Real$, then the two geodesics are the edges of a totally geodesic isometric immersion of the Riemannian product of $\Real$ with an interval.

 The flat strip theorem fails for manifolds with no conjugate points (although it does extend fairly easily to manifolds without focal points).
 Counter examples have been given in ~\cite{Burns1992} and by Kleiner (unpublished).
 Kleiner's example has a copy of $\mathbb{ Z} \times \mathbb{ Z}$ in its fundamental group, but does not contain a corresponding flat torus.
 He perturbs the Heintze example (Example 4 in \cite{Ba-Br-Eb1985}), which we described in subsection ~\ref{relationsbetween}.
 The following basic question appears to be open in general (although Proposition 4 in \cite{Eschenburg1977} suggests an affirmative answer under some extra hypotheses).